Legal battles over the 'social burden' rule continue: what immigrants need to know when seeking benefits

 The reluctance to cover such costs is also reflected in a lawsuit filed by Texas and 13 other states to prevent Biden from overturning the rules.

-In it, Texas Attorney General Ken Paxton said, “Without the Public Charge rule, our Medicaid and other vital services costs will skyrocket and be too unreliable, costing taxpayers millions and diminishing the quality of the services we can provide.”
+In it, Texas Attorney General Ken Paxton said, “Without the Public Charge rule, our costs for Medicaid and other vital services will increase dramatically and be too unreliable, costing taxpayers millions and reducing the quality of services we can provide.”

 The Biden administration's failure to enforce Trump's rules gives Biden the impression that he is more concerned with the needs of immigrants than with the financial implications for taxpayers.